Go to Antique Computer home page

 SRI did not want to get into the manufacturing business, so Bank of America requested major computer manufacturers to bid on making 30 banking systems for them based on SRI's ideas and prototype.

-To everyone's surprise, the General Electric Computer Department, which did not exist, won the $31,000,000 contract.
+To everyone's surprise, the General Electric Computer Department, which did not exist, won the$31,000,000 Bank of America ERMA contract.
 General Electric corporate headquarters didn't know of the bid, and didn't know of this new "department".
-The same day the contract was signed, the bid team received a stern letter for G.E. president Ralph Cordiner stating "Under no circumstances will the General Electric Company go into the business machine business."
+The same day the contract was signed, the bid team received a stern letter from G.E. president Ralph Cordiner stating "Under no circumstances will the General Electric Company go into the business machine business."

 The General Electric Computer Department chose Phoenix as headquarters, had a manufacturing building built, refined the prototype, built and/or OEMed the system elements, delivered the first system, passed acceptance tests December 31, 1958.
 Some "tightening up" of the equipment and operating procedures was necessary to reach the design goal of 55,000 accounts/day.